f5devcentral/f5-agility-labs-adc/docs/class7/modules/module06.rst

          .. image:: ../images/image67.png

-3. If some information is missing delete the trust and try again.
+   b.
+If some information is missing delete the trust and try again.

 4. What are the statuses of your BIG-IPs now?